Jones, Alexander, and HOMFLY-PT polynomials - the computational crown jewels

 This is where the Jones polynomial excels - it CAN distinguish these knots!

 Different polynomial invariants have different strengths.
 Compare the Jones, Alexander, and HOMFLY polynomials side-by-side to see which ones can distinguish different knots.
+The HOMFLY polynomial is a two-variable generalization that contains both Jones and Alexander as special cases.

 First non-trivial knot - distinguished by all polynomials.